syself/cluster-api-provider-hetzner/docs/caph/03-reference/06-hetzner-bare-metal-machine-template.md

 ---
 title: HetznerBareMetalMachineTemplate
+metatitle: HetznerBareMetalMachineTemplate Object Reference
+sidebar: HetznerBareMetalMachineTemplate
+description: In HetznerBareMetalMachineTemplate you can define all important properties for the HetznerBareMetalMachines.
 ---

 In `HetznerBareMetalMachineTemplate` you can define all important properties for the `HetznerBareMetalMachines`. `HetznerBareMetalMachines` are reconciled by the `HetznerBareMetalMachineController`, which DOES NOT create or delete Hetzner dedicated machines.
 Instead, it uses the inventory of `HetznerBareMetalHosts`.
 These hosts correspond to already existing bare metal servers, which get provisioned when selected by a `HetznerBareMetalMachine`.